anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 For a Join Proxy implementation on a node, there are three possible scenarios:

 1. Both stateful and stateless modes are implemented.
-The Join Proxy can switch between these modes, depending on configuration.
+The Join Proxy can switch between these modes, depending on configuration and/or auto-discovery of registrar(s) for each option.
 2. Only stateful mode is implemented.
 3. Only stateless mode is implemented.

+Option 2 and 3 have the advantage of reducing code size, testing efforts and deployment complexity, but requires for all devices in the deployment to standardize on the same choice.

-An application profile or ecosystem standard that integrates the Join Proxy functionality as defined in this document MAY define any of these three options.
+An standard for a network-wide application or ecosystem profile integrates the Join Proxy functionality as defined in this document MAY specify the use of any of these three options.
+It is expected that most deployments of constrained Join Proxies will be in the context of such standards and that they will be able to pick either 2 or 3 based on considerations such as those from {{jp-comparison}}.
-In particular, option 2 or 3 has the advantage of reducing code size and testing efforts, when all devices under the application profile/standard adhere to the same choice.

-A generic Join Proxy that is not adhering to such an application profile/standard MUST implement both modes.
+A Join Proxy that is not adhering to such an additionals standard MUST implement both modes.

-A cBRSKI Registrar by design necessarily implements the stateful mode, and it SHOULD implement support for Join Proxies operating in the stateless mode.
-The exception case here is a cBRSKI Registrar that is implemented for a particular dedicated application profile/standard which specifies only the stateful mode.
+A Join Proxy or Registrar not complying to such additional standards are called "generic".

-If a Join Proxy implements both modes, then it MUST use only the mode that is currently configured for the network (by a method or profile outside the scope of this document) or the mode individually configured for the device.
+If a Join Proxy implements both modes and does not implement methods to discover available registrar for either method which are outside the scope of this document, then it MUST use only the mode that is currently configured for the network by a method or profile outside the scope of this document or the mode individually configured for the device.
 If the mode is not configured, the device MUST NOT operate as a Join Proxy.

 For a Join Proxy to be operational, the node on which it is running has to be able to talk to a Registrar (exchange UDP messages with it).
 Establishing this connectivity can happen fully automatically if the Join Proxy node first enrolls itself as a Pledge, and then discovers the Registrar IP address/port and if applicable its desired mode of operation (stateful or stateless), through a discovery mechanism (see {{discovery}}).
 Other methods, such as provisioning the Join Proxy are out of scope for this document but equally feasible.